 The RN-to-BSN track is for Registered Nurses (RNs) who are graduates of an accredited associate degree or hospital diploma program and seek a Bachelor of Science in Nursing (BSN) degree.
 Qualified RNs receive 41 hours of BSN nursing credit based on their prior educational program.
 RN to BSN courses are delivered completely online.
-The Leadership and Community Health courses also require practicum experiences that the student completes near their home location.
-The purpose of the practicum experience is to allow students to demonstrate achievement of required BSN competencies.
+There are two clinical courses in the program - Leadership and Community Health - and these courses require practicum experiences that the student completes near their home location.
+The purpose of the practicum experiences is to allow students to demonstrate achievement of required BSN competencies.
 Practicum experiences are required of all programs accredited by the Commission on Collegiate Nursing Education.